A Top College in the United States of America

 International Pals (or I-Pals for short) assist in making sure your transition to college life is smooth, and each international student is assigned one.
 I-Pals are a select group of upperclassmen who are passionate about international cultures and want to help you achieve both academic and personal success.

 One common concern that international students have when studying in another country is where to go during breaks.
 At Hanover, the Office of International Students organizes trips to so you can explore different American cultures outside of Hanover.
 Transportation is provided for trips to Indianapolis, Louisville, Cincinnati, Chicago and more.

-The Haq Center is Hanover’s gathering spot for international and minority students.
+The Haq Center is Hanover’s dedicated space for students of diverse backgrounds and cultures.
 Whether you need a spot to hang out between classes or a place to study until the early morning, the Haq Center is a vital resource to the campus.
 At the same time, it is also the meeting location for Hanover’s International Club (I-Club), which is one of the biggest student organizations on campus.
 Throughout the year, I-Club sponsors numerous events, including Taste of the World, International Banquet, Asian New Year and Diwali.